 Although Eugenio excelled in school, there was no money for college.
 Working at a fast food restaurant, Eugenio was quickly promoted to management.
 "They worked me all the time but I did learn business skills."

 One day, in 1990, an old soccer acquaintance asked Eugenio if he would like to make more money.
 "Of course, I said that I did," remembers Eugenio.
 The friend told Eugenio where to meet him at 8:00 the next morning.

 "I showed up, and was just blown away by Primerica's concepts and the business opportunity.
 And they were offering it to me – Eugenio Villa!
 I signed up on the spot because I was afraid they would change their minds!"*

 From that day, there has been no stopping Eugenio.
 Today, Eugenio runs seven Primerica offices.
 "I have overcome a lot of challenges to learn the business," says Eugenio.
 "Before Primerica, I had never sold anything before.
 I didn't know anything about financial products.
 But that's the beauty of Primerica.
 They teach you everything you need to know.
-Best of all, they teach you how to believe in yourself – how to dream and see yourself as a success."
+Best of all, they teach you how to believe in yourself – and see yourself as a success."